John Conyers: House Report on George W. Bush presidency and proposed inquiry

 On January 13, 2009, the House Committee on the Judiciary, led by Conyers, released Reining in the Imperial Presidency: Lessons and Recommendations Relating to the Presidency of George W. Bush, a 486-page report detailing alleged abuses of power that occurred during the Bush administration, and a comprehensive set of recommendations to prevent recurrence.
 Conyers introduced a bill to set up a "truth commission" panel to investigate alleged policy abuses of the Bush administration.

 Bill reading controversy

 In late July 2009, Conyers, commenting on the healthcare debate in the House, stated: "I love these members, they get up and say, 'Read the bill' ...
 What good is reading the bill if it's a thousand pages and you don't have two days and two lawyers to find out what it means after you read the bill?"
 His remark brought criticism from government transparency advocates such as the Sunlight Foundation, which referred to readthebill.org in response.

-Bribery conviction of wife

-On June 16, 2009, the United States Attorney's Office said two Synagro Technologies representatives had named Monica Conyers as the recipient of bribes from the company totaling more than $6,000, paid to influence passage of a contract with the City of Detroit.
-The information was gathered during an FBI investigation into political corruption in the city.

-She was given a pre-indictment letter, and offered a plea bargain deal in the case.
-On June 26, 2009, she was charged with conspiring to commit bribery.
-She pleaded guilty.
-On March 10, 2010, she was sentenced to 37 months in prison, and also received two years of supervised probation.
-She served slightly more than 27 months at the Alderson Federal Prison Camp.
-After supervised release, she was fully released from federal custody officially on May 16, 2013.